 In my case, it’s a fear of failure.

 The thought of failing at anything terrifies me, that directly affects my ability to concentrate.

 It’s all linked to having confidence in ‘process’.

-So this book I’m is going to help me overcome the fear of failure and concentrate on my end game in business.
+This book helps me overcome the fear of failure and concentrate on my end game in business.

 In the Alter Ego Effect, this is called the ‘Field of Play’.

 At the time of writing this post, I’ve only had this book for less than a week, but I’m already seeing massive improvements in my concentration and entrepreneurial confidence.

 If this resonates with you, then I highly recommend the book.